 For Health Care and Dependent Day Care FSA's, you may submit reimbursement requests throughout the Plan Year.
-You have until 60 days after the plan year ends or 60 days after you terminate your employment to submit your requests to WEX Health, Inc. You will lose any money remaining in your account after February 28 or 60 days after your termination date, whichever comes first - whether you have incurred eligible expenses or not.
+You have until 60 days after the plan year ends to submit your requests to WEX.
+You will lose any money remaining in your account after February 28 or 60 days after your termination date, whichever comes first - whether you have incurred eligible expenses or not.